-Communication: Sometimes members of our leadership fail to communicate their goals clearly to one another, which causes delays that could be crucial to a certain subteam.
-These issues occasionally cause us to rush through projects toward the end of our season, on occasion resulting in lower quality performance.
+Communication: At times, members of our leadership fail to communicate their goals and progress clearly to one another, causing delays that could be crucial to some subteams.
+These issues occasionally cause us to rush through projects toward the end of our season, which can result in lower quality performance.

 Task Delegation: Sometimes it is a struggle to keep some of our newer members engaged.
-One of our team values is that everyone participates, though it is a challenge sometimes to find jobs to keep everyone occupied.
+One of our team values is that everyone participates, though it can be a challenge to find jobs to keep everyone occupied.